Extras For Ceremonies

 graceful one - that you both pick one very special location for roses; so that on

-each anniversary of this truly wonderful occasion you both may take a rose to that
+each anniversary of this truly wonderful occasion you both may take a rose to

-be a marriage based upon love.
+THIS will be a marriage based upon love.

 In every marriage there are times where it is difficult to find the right words.
 It is

 easiest to hurt who we most love.
-It is easiest to be most hurt by who we most love.
+It is easiest to be most hurt by who we most

-other words.
+things and all other words.

 That rose says the words: "I still love you."
-The other should accept this rose for
+The other should accept this rose

-share today.
+you both share today.

-__________ and ________, if there is anything you remember of this marriage
+__________ and ________, if there is anything you remember of this

 (back to top)